SSEC operates like a large extended family.

 Key members of the leadership team include:

-Son of SSEC’s founder, Jay W Selby Senior, Jay literally grew up with the company.
-He became a full-time partner straight out of school in 1995, gradually expanding his role and eventually becoming President of the company in 2000.
-In addition to managing the company, Jay is working hard to educate and train the next generation of erosion and sediment control professionals.
+Son of SSEC’s founder, Jay W. Selby, Jay literally grew up in the industry and the company.
+He became full time partner straight out of school in 1995, gradually expanding his role and eventually becoming President of SSEC in 2000.
+As President / CEO of three companies - SSEC, Selby’s Soil Erosion Control & SSEC Apex, Jay spends his time across the Pacific Northwest managing offices in CA, ID & WA.
+In addition, Jay works hard to educate and train the next generation of erosion and sediment control professionals.

 Over the years Jay has worked in every aspect of the company.
-Notable projects include recovery efforts after the 2007 Angora fire in Tahoe, the 2007 San Diego firestorm, the Rim fire at Yosemite, Santa Rosa fires, and the Camp Fire project.
-He’s also worked on the I-65 bypass freeway, Vasco Wind Farms Livermore, the Southport Levee, and the Emigrant Gap I-80 15-mile widening project.
+Notable projects include recovery efforts after the 2007 Angora Fire in Tahoe, 2007 San Diego Firestorm, Rim Fire in Yosemite, Santa Rosa Fires, Oroville Dam Recovery and most recently the Camp Fire.
+He’s also worked on the I-65 Bypass Freeway in Lincoln Ca, Vasco Wind Farms in Livermore Ca, Sacramento Southport Levee, and the Emigrant Gap I-80 15-mile widening project.

 Vice President, QSP, CESSWI